 I also wrote this resource to help other speech-language pathologists – including those in rural and remote communities – who don’t see many kids who stutter, and student speech pathologists.

-Sign-up to receive my free 18-page activity resource by clicking on the relevant button below.
+Download the free 18-page activity resource by clicking here.

 We hope you find it useful.
 If you have a moment, let us know what you think.

 If you’ve already downloaded Volume 1 and need more activities, see our new Volume 2 low-preparation printable activities pack.

 - The Lidcombe Program for children who stutter

 - Lidcombe Program Stuttering Activities: Volume 2 for face-to-face and Skype therapy